 Designing the proper deposit account structure is one of the hardest things to do in banking.
 Banks need to constantly experiment to see what account bundles benefit from different fee and rate levels.
-By experimenting, when the deposit winds kick up as they are doing now, bankers will already have a layer of earnings protection built in and be free to hum - "Let it snow, let it snow, let it snow."
+By experimenting, when the deposit winds kick up as they will no doubt be doing when rates rise, bankers will already have a layer of earnings protection built in and be free to hum - "Let it snow, let it snow, let it snow."